 How to change animal colors in Sims 4 Cottage Living

 You can change the color of both cows and llamas in the Sims 4 Cottage Living - you can even make them rainbow!
 In order to do that, however, you'll need to feed them animal treats.
 Your cow or llama will change colors based on the animal treat you give them, and their products will match their color, so a rainbow llama will produce rainbow wool.
-Llamas will always take on the color of the will they're producing, but cows don't always change color despite producing different flavored milk.
+Llamas will always take on the color of the wool they're producing, but cows don't always change color despite producing different flavored milk.

 Sims 4 Cottage Living animal treat recipes

 If your Sim has purchased animal treats from the shops in Henford-on-Bagley or won them in some manner, they'll have the recipe for those treats and can make them in the kitchen.
-Here are all the animal treats, their ingredients, and the animal treats' effects in one easy spot for you.
+Here are all the animal treats, their ingredients, and the animal treats' effects in one easy spot for you:

 - Animal Party Treat (Any berry + any mushroom): Fills animal's social need